andrepucas/RisingWaters/README.md

 - __Pause__ -> [ESC];
 </br>
 In this part of the game the player is running through the hallways in order to escape the water.
-He has to jump or roll to avoid the obstacles he faces otherwise he will slow down and get consumed by the wave of water behind him.
+He has to jump or duck to avoid the obstacles he faces otherwise he will slow down and get consumed by the wave of water behind him.
- As the player goes up the stairs onto the next hallway the ship's leaning gets progressively wider.

 ### __Arcade Mode__